VertaAI/modeldb-client/workflows/README.md

+## Examples
+The `examples/` subdirectory contains simple and complete example notebooks that anyone could run.
+Toy datasets are downloaded through Python data science frameworks to demonstrate basic Verta functionality.

+## Demos
+The `demos/` subdirectory contains more complex and specific example notebooks to demonstrate particular capabilities of the end-to-env Verta platform.
+These usually load datasets from disk, but it is **very important** to not track these data files with git and therefore they must be managed locally.

 ## Data
 The `data/` subdirectory is about 33M in size.
-I decided to push the data files directly to git for the time being.
-If the subdirectory grows in size down the line, consider the following utilities for tracking large files in git:
+I decided to push these data files directly to git early on in the development process for convenience, and now they are grandfathered into our commit history.

-- [`git-lfs`](https://git-lfs.github.com/) is developed by GitHub and seems relatively painfree.
-  - files show up on GitHub.com as usual
-  - locally, large files are represented by pointer files
-  - files are stored on a separate server managed by GitHub
-- [`git-annex`](https://git-annex.branchable.com/) is too complex for our usecase.
-  - seems to be geared more towards file management than project management